Engee documentation

 Trend and harmonic components (Fourier decomposition)

-1. Data Parsing: reading raw data from a file and converting it into a convenient format for further processing.
+1. Data Parsing: Reading raw data from a file and converting it into a convenient format for further processing.

 Description of the algorithm implementation

-Main stages of the algorithm
+The main stages of the algorithm

 1. Data preparation